the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator-Visualizers.rst

 All selected lines are shown here (top area), with the same scaling.
 Some transparency is applied to the lines and only one line is highlighted at a time.
-Highlighting can be done be passing the mouse over the line on the global graph or by clicking the selected line in the sortable graphs bellow.
+Highlighting can be done by passing the mouse over the line on the global graph or by clicking the selected line in the sortable graphs bellow.
 Vertical scaling is done based only on the selected values and not on the complete data set.
 A red vertical line shows the current time point (correlated with the movie in TimeSeries Volume section).